doyoque/royal-rumble/README.md

 # To Get This

-Here the instruction for run the source code.
+Here the instruction to run the source code.
 ```bash
 git clone https://github.com/doyoque/royal-rumble.git
 cd royal-rumble/